Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/HowTo/UpdateToNewReleases/Moving-from-preview-to-GA.md

 geekdocCollapseSection: true
 weight: 101
 ---

-When moving from the preview version to GA, it is required to remove everything deployed by the ALZ Monitor solution.
-The instructions below detail execution of a PowerShell script to delete all resources deployed, including:
+When transitioning from the preview version to the General Availability (GA) version, it is necessary to remove all resources deployed by the ALZ Monitor solution.
+The following instructions provide a detailed guide on executing a PowerShell script to delete all such resources, including:

 - Metric Alerts
 - Activity Log Alerts